hypre-space/hypredrive/docs/usrman-src/driver_examples.rst

    :language: text

 .. warning::
-   Make sure that `hypredrive` is executed from the top level project folder in order for the relative paths in ``matrix_filename`` and ``rhs_filename`` to be correct.
+   Make sure that `hypredrive-cli` is executed from the top level project folder in order for the relative paths in ``matrix_filename`` and ``rhs_filename`` to be correct.
 Otherwise, adjust the relative paths for these entries accordingly.